Kim Nam-gil: Breakthrough and rising popularity

+Another side benefit of Kim's popularity resulting from the Seondeok was the theatrical release in 2010 of his indie Lovers Vanished, a relationship drama which the director described as a "Korean Leaving Las Vegas."
 In 2010 he played an antihero lead role in Bad Guy, a dark melodrama about revenge, ambition, and fatal love.
 But while still in the middle of filming, Kim received his draft notice for mandatory military service.
 He tried to ask for deferment in order to wrap up the shoot for the series, but it was not granted.
 Kim shot as much as he could (his scenes were reduced, and a body double was also used) then entered the army two days later on July 15, 2010.
 He received four weeks of basic training at Nonsan, and served for two years as a public service worker.